-Chris focuses his practice on discovery issues in securities and product liability cases, with a particular emphasis on document production.
+Chris focuses his practice on discovery issues in product liability cases, with a particular emphasis on document review and production.
 He is experienced in exhibit admissibility as well as document privilege and confidentiality issues.
-Chris has worked on projects ranging in size from several hundred pages to multimillion-page production and review, often in high-profile, bet-the-company cases.
+Chris has worked on projects ranging in size from several hundred pages to multimillion-page production and review, often in high profile, bet-the-company cases.
+Chris is also certified as a RelativityOne Pro reviewer.

 - Drafting (and/or commenting on drafts of) privilege review guidelines and protocol;